Week A

 • Full ownership of the device once final payment is made with no further costs

-You do not need to purchase a subscription of Microsoft Office or Microsoft 365 as this is provided free by us for the duration of your child's time at Highdown School and Sixth Form Centre.
-Students will also be able to access a range of other software via our Remote Desktop System, e.g. Adobe Creative Suite.
+You do not need to purchase a subscription to Microsoft Office or Microsoft 365 as this is provided free by us for the duration of your child's time at Highdown School and Sixth Form Centre.

 Do I have to purchase the device being offered?